GioF71/librespot-docker/README.md

 Volume|Description
 :---|:---

+## Known issues

+### Discovery

+I have not (yet?) been able to run the container without having to specify the credentials, thus relaying in service discovery.
+This is probably due to docker.
+I have found a few solution to similar problems, but such solutions seem overly complicated, thus I currently prefer to stick with providing the credentials.
+Please note that even in "discovery" mode, the premium account is always required for playback, but it would only not be required to provide the credentials to the container.

+### Dependency on Raspotify

+I am currently relying, as mentioned before, to the Raspotify project to build this image.
+Of what Raspotify, this container only uses librespot.
+I have a branch dedicated to this issue: the problem is with the build on GitHub via QEMU, which fails for the armhf architecture.
+Any help in resolving this issue is welcome.

 ## Build

 You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command: